alim-buet/alim-buet/README.md

 - 🔭 I’m currently working on a **Database project using Node.js, React, and PostgreSQL**
 - 🌱 I’m currently learning **backend development, database design, and system architecture**
 - 📫 How to reach me: **mohammedalimuddin2004@gmail.com**
-- ⚡ Free Joke: Debugging is like that detective story where the detective kill the victim and then pretend to find the killer
+- ⚡ Free Joke: Debugging is like that detective story where the detective kills the victim and then pretends to find the killer 😅

 ---

-## 🛠️ Tech Stack

 ## 🛠️ Tech Stack